HDI-Project/ATM/README.md

 If the path that you provide already exists, you can ovewrite it by adding the argument `force=True`.

-#### Loading a saved classifier:
+**b.
+Load the exported model**

-Once it's exported you can load it back by calling the `load` method of `Model` that **ATM** provides, and takes as an argument the path to where the model has been saved:
+Once it is exported you can load it back by calling the `load` method from the `atm.Model` class and passing it the path where the model has been saved:

 ```python
 from atm import Model